-- 20. Dissostichus eleginoides in Subarea 48.3 are genetically distinct from those found on the Patagonian shelf (FAO Area 41).
-The stock, occurring within Management Areas A, B and C, is genetically separate from fish taken in the extreme north and west of Subarea 48.3 and the assessments consider only the stock within Management Areas A, B and C. - 21.
-The stock of D. eleginoides in Subarea 48.3 was assessed using an age-structured CASAL integrated stock assessment model for both sexes combined with ages from 1 to 50, the last age being a plus group.
-The model was run from 1985 to 2013 and was initialised assuming an equilibrium age structure at an unfished equilibrium biomass. - 22.
-The assessment model assumes a single-area and single-fleet fishery with separate selection patterns estimated for two distinct time periods, the first from 1985 to 1997, the second from 1998 to 2013.
-A fishery-independent index of abundance, derived from a first quarter bottom trawl survey, is available for most years for the period 1987 to 2013 and an index of CPUE, determined from the commercial fishery, is also available for use in the assessment for the period 1998 to 2013.
-The CPUE index is corrected for cetacean depredation (i.e. CPUE is increased to account for removal of catch by killer whales) for the period that cetacean observations are available (2004 onwards), using a generalised linear model analysis.
+19. Dissostichus eleginoides in Subarea 48.3 are genetically distinct from those found on the Patagonian shelf (FAO Area 41).
+The stock, occurring within Management Areas A, B and C, is genetically separate from fish taken in the extreme north and west of Subarea 48.3 and the assessments consider only the stock within Management Areas A, B and C (further details of the stock assessment are provided in Appendix 1).

+20. The stock of D. eleginoides in Subarea 48.3 was assessed using an age-structured CASAL integrated stock assessment model for both sexes combined with ages from 1 to 50, the last age being a plus group.
+The model was run from 1985 to 2015 and was initialised assuming an equilibrium age structure at an unfished equilibrium biomass.

+21. The assessment model assumes a single-area and single-fleet fishery with separate selection patterns estimated for two distinct time periods, the first from 1985 to 1997, the second from 1998 to 2015.
+A fishery-independent index of abundance, derived from a first-quarter bottom trawl survey, is available for most years for the period 1987 to 2015 and an index of catch-per-unit-effort (CPUE), determined from the commercial fishery, is also available for use in the assessment for the period 1998 to 2015.
+The CPUE index is corrected for cetacean depredation (i.e. CPUE is increased to account for removal of catch by sperm whales and killer whales) for the period that cetacean observations are available (2004 onwards), using a generalised linear model analysis.
 A similar correction is also applied to the total catch.
-The correction for cetacean depredation varies annually but is typically in the range of a 3% to 5% increase. - 23.
-Double-normal selection patterns were fitted in all instances to allow for any potential reduction in selection at older ages, although, in all instances, the model estimated sigmoid selection patterns. - 24.
-The assessment model includes tag-release and tag-recapture events for which data are available from 2003.
+The correction for cetacean depredation varies annually but is typically in the range of a 3% to 5% increase.

+22. Double-normal selection patterns were fitted in all instances to allow for any potential reduction in selection at older ages, although, in all instances, the model estimated sigmoid selection patterns.

+23. The assessment model includes tag-release and tag-recapture events for which data are available from 2003.
 The model assumes that tagging was applied to a cohort of fish simultaneously and that tagging from each year was applied as a single tagging event.
 The model applies the same population processes to both the tagged and untagged components of the modelled population.
 In addition, tagged fish were assumed to suffer a growth retardation equal to nine months of no growth following tagging.
-All fish are double tagged with tag shedding estimated at 0.0064 per year. - 25.
-Model parameters are initially estimated by maximising the composite likelihood of the data, priors and penalties (the MPD estimates) and subsequently by estimating the Bayesian posterior distributions using MCMCs.
-Model fits were evaluated at the initial MPD by investigating fits to observations and likelihood profiles of key parameters estimated by the model, specifically $B_0$ . - 26.
-Likelihood profiles for $B_0$ from the 2013 assessment (Figure 3) showed generally consistent estimates of $B_0$ from each of the datasets used in the assessment, particularly from the tag-release and recapture information which is included in the assessment primarily to provide an estimate of total abundance.
+All fish are double tagged with tag shedding estimated at 0.0064 per year.

+24. Model parameters are initially estimated by maximising the composite likelihood of the data, priors and penalties (the MPD estimates) and subsequently by estimating the Bayesian posterior distributions using Markov Chains Monte Carlo (MCMCs).
+Model fits were evaluated at the initial MPD by investigating fits to observations and likelihood profiles of key parameters estimated by the model, specifically B_0 .

+25. Likelihood profiles for B_0 from the 2015 assessment (Figure 3) showed that estimates of B_0 were most strongly influenced by the tag-release and recapture information which is included in the assessment primarily to provide an estimate of total abundance, compared to survey biomass and commercial CPUE that provide information about stock trends.

-Figure 3: Likelihood profiles for values of $B_0$ .
+Figure 3: Likelihood profiles for values of B_0 .
 Negative log likelihood values have been rescaled to have minimum 0 for each dataset.
-Vertical line indicates the overall MPD estimate of $B_0$ .
+Vertical line indicates the overall MPD estimate of B_0 .